-I am a non-UK EEA national with ARB-prescribed UK qualifications and plan to register in a non-UK EEA state: If you plan to practise in another EEA state after 29 March 2019, you should contact the country’s relevant regulator before this date to seek clarity on whether your qualifications are currently eligible for mutual recognition, and consider applying for a recognition decision with the country’s relevant regulator before this date if necessary.
+- I am a non-UK EEA national with ARB-prescribed UK qualifications and plan to register in a non-UK EEA state: If you plan to practise in another EEA state after Brexit, you should contact the country’s relevant regulator before this date to seek clarity on whether your qualifications are currently eligible for mutual recognition, and consider applying for a recognition decision with the country’s relevant regulator before this date if necessary.

-I am a non-UK EEA national with non-UK EEA qualifications: If you wish to practise under the title “architect” in the UK, you should contact ARB before 29 March 2019 if you have not already done so to seek clarity on whether your qualifications are currently eligible for mutual recognition and apply for registration if necessary.
+- I am a non-UK EEA national with non-UK EEA qualifications: If you wish to practise under the title “architect” in the UK, you should contact ARB to seek clarity on whether your qualifications are currently eligible for mutual recognition and apply for registration if necessary.

-I am a UK national with ARB-prescribed UK qualifications: If you wish to practise under the title “architect” in the UK you can apply to register with ARB via their UK route.
-If you plan to practise in another EEA state after 29 March 2019, you should contact country’s relevant regulator to seek clarity on whether your qualifications are currently eligible for mutual recognition and consider applying for registrations before this date if necessary.
+- I am a UK national with ARB-prescribed UK qualifications: If you wish to practise under the title “architect” in the UK you can apply to register with ARB via their UK route.
+If you plan to practise in another EEA state after Brexit you should contact country’s relevant regulator to seek clarity on whether your qualifications are currently eligible for mutual recognition and consider applying for registrations before this date if necessary.

-I am a UK national with non-UK EEA qualifications: If you wish to practise under the title “architect” in the UK, you should contact the ARB before 29 March 2019 to seek clarity on whether your qualifications are currently eligible for mutual recognition and apply for registration if necessary.
+- I am a UK national with non-UK EEA qualifications: If you wish to practise under the title “architect” in the UK, you should contact the ARB after Brexit to seek clarity on whether your qualifications are currently eligible for mutual recognition and apply for registration if necessary.
 If you wish to practise in an EEA state other than the one where you obtained your qualifications, you should contact the country’s relevant regulator to seek clarity on whether your qualifications are currently eligible for mutual recognition and apply for registration if necessary.

-- I am a UK national and I have not yet received my qualification: If you are due to receive your UK or EEA qualification before 29 March 2019, you should contact the relevant regulator in the country you plan to practise to seek clarity on whether your qualifications are currently eligible for mutual recognition.
-If you are due to receive your qualification after 29 March 2019, you should contact the relevant regulator in the country you plan to practise in to seek clarity on that country’s registration policies for non-EEA (third country) nationals.
+- I am a UK national and I have not yet received my qualification: If you are due to receive your UK or EEA qualification before Brexit, you should contact the relevant regulator in the country you plan to practise to seek clarity on whether your qualifications are currently eligible for mutual recognition.
+If you are due to receive your qualification after Brexit, you should contact the relevant regulator in the country you plan to practise in to seek clarity on that country’s registration policies for non-EEA (third country) nationals.